-Chair Professor and Dean of Engineering
+Chair Professor of Microsystems Technology

 Professor Norman C. Tien became the Dean of the Faculty of Engineering at the University of Hong Kong in June 2012.
 Previously, he served for five years as Dean and Nord Professor of Engineering at Case Western Reserve University’s Case School of Engineering in Cleveland, Ohio.
 He was also the Ohio Eminent Scholar in Condensed Matter Physics.

 During his tenure as Dean of the Case School of Engineering, Tien realized several key elements for his vision for the school with initiatives in energy and global outreach.
 He created the Great Lakes Institute for Energy Innovation to develop and advance sustainable energy generation through research, development, and education.
 The Institute also served as a vehicle to drive cultural change in the school by promoting multi-disciplinary, collaborative, large-scale research.
 In his mission to expand the school’s external presence, Tien began the San Diego-based Wireless Health Technology program, the school’s first office outside of Ohio.
 He also developed new collaborative partnerships with Chinese and Southeast Asian universities.